jdcloudcom/en/documentation/Management/Monitoring/Operation-Guide/custom-monitoring/reporting-monitoring-data.md

 ```
 jdc monitor put-metric-data --input-json '{"metricDataList": [{"namespace": "test_ns","metric": "vm.cpu.usage1","dimensions": {"host": "10.10.10.23","datacenter": "cn_north_1"},"timestamp": 1544425695,"type": 1,"values": {"value": "12342213"}}]}'
 ```
+Note: Only monitoring data in the latest one week can be reported.
+Please modify the time stamp in the timestamp in the above example to the UNIX time you currently report.

 The example for successful return is as follows:
 ```
 {